katooshka/hacker_news_scraper/README.md

-# hacker_news_scraper
+# Hacker News Scraper

 Simple command line application that outputs to STDOUT top Hacker News posts in JSON.
+The application works using Hacker News API.
+If errors occur while executing the program, they are printed to STDERR, while correct JSON objects are printed to STDOUT.

 ## Install